 - They do not require a total disability prior to receiving residual benefits

 - If you decide to change professions (e.g. get burnt out and want to invent a medical device) you are not penalized nor do you lose coverage.

 - If you decide to leave a group plan and go into private practice, you can take you plan with you.

 Take the case of…

-Dr. Greene, a 52 year old surgeon who contracts a manageable cancer.
+Dr. Greene, a 52-year-old surgeon who contracts manageable cancer.
 She has to go through chemotherapy and radiation which obviously has its ups and downs.
-Some weeks she can take on a full case load, while other weeks she can barely get out of bed.
-This creates an issue since her billable hours are drastically decreased due to her illness and yet, because she has never been “totally disabled” her group policy refuses to pay.
+Some weeks she can take on a full caseload, while other weeks she can barely get out of bed.
+This creates an issue since her billable hours are drastically decreased due to her illness and yet because she has never been “totally disabled” her group policy refuses to pay.
 However, since she also has an individual disability policy, she is entitled to a “residual benefit”.

 Residual benefits make up for lost income while you’re still working in your current profession.
 Plans differ from one to the next but for the most part, the right policy will compensate you for lost wages once your income dips below 80% of your pre-disability income.
 This creates a very workable situation for Dr. Greene.
 Although she can only produce 50% of her typical income due to her illness, her disability policy makes up for the majority of her lost income through her claim.

 Group / Employer Physician Disability Insurance plans

 Most employer-provided group physician disability insurance plans place limits on the benefits.
 For example, they may say they will pay up to 65% of the current monthly income however they will also institute a dollar benefit limit.
 Most plans will limit the benefit amount from $10,000 – $12,000 per month.
 Since employer paid plan benefits are also taxable, this will further reduce the benefit amount.